CompassSecurity/BloodHoundQueries/README.md

 ```

 ### Local Administrators
-In certain cases, the groups being local administrators are added locally on the machines and not deployed via GPO.
+In certain cases, the groups being local administrators are added locally on the computer and not deployed via GPO.
 In that case, the "AdminTo" edges are not visible in BloodHound.

-If the naming convention allows it, it is possible to find which group has access to which machine and to add the corresponding edges.
+If the naming convention allows it, it is possible to find which group has access to which computer and to add the corresponding edges.

-First of all, search for all the groups containing the name of a machine and lists the mapping:
+First of all, search for all the groups containing the name of a computer and lists the mapping:
 ```
 MATCH (g:Group), (c:Computer) WHERE g.name =~ (".*" + replace(c.name, ("." + c.domain), (".*" + "@" + c.domain))) RETURN g.name AS Group, c.name AS Computer
 ```

 If result is similar to this, you might be lucky and be able to add several new edges to your BloodHound:
 ```
 Group                                   Computer
-PREFIX_MACHINE1_SUFFIX@DOMAIN.LOCAL    MACHINE1.DOMAIN.LOCAL
+PREFIX_COMPUTER1_SUFFIX@DOMAIN.LOCAL    COMPUTER1.DOMAIN.LOCAL
-PREFIX_MACHINE2_SUFFIX@DOMAIN.LOCAL    MACHINE2.DOMAIN.LOCAL
+PREFIX_COMPUTER2_SUFFIX@DOMAIN.LOCAL    COMPUTER2.DOMAIN.LOCAL
-PREFIX_MACHINE3_SUFFIX@DOMAIN.LOCAL    MACHINE3.DOMAIN.LOCAL
+PREFIX_COMPUTER3_SUFFIX@DOMAIN.LOCAL    COMPUTER3.DOMAIN.LOCAL
 ```

 In order to create the new the edges according to the naming convention, you can use the following query where you have to replace the "PREFIX_" and "_SUFFIX" according to the results above: